Four (composition)

 "Four" is a 1954 jazz standard.
 It was first recorded and arranged in 1954 by jazz trumpeter Miles Davis and released on his album Miles Davis Quartet.
 It is a 32-bar ABAC form.

 The song composition officially credits Davis as the writer.
 However, there is some controversy that it may have actually been composed by someone and purchased by Davis.
-The American jazz saxophonist Eddie "Cleanhead" Vinson has claimed ownership for the song.
+The American jazz saxophonist Eddie "Cleanhead" Vinson claimed ownership for the song.